-This guide will use QGIS a free, open source geographic information system.
-Download and install QGIS and let’s get started.
+This guide will use QGIS, a free, open source GIS.
+Download and install QGIS before getting started.

 Export PostGIS data with QGIS